iotaledger/hornet/docs/post_installation/post_installation.md

 *Where to find your future neighbors?*

-Go to the official IOTA Discord server and `#fullnodes` channel, describe your node location (Europe / Germany / Asia, etc.) with your allocated HW resources and ask for some neighbors.
+Go to the official IOTA Discord server and `#fullnodes` channel and describe your node location (Europe / Germany / Asia, etc.) with your allocated HW resources and ask for some neighbors.
 Do not publicly disclose your node `multiaddr` to all readers but wait for an individual direct chat.

 Each peer can then be added using the Hornet [Dashboard](#dashboard) (admin section) or [peering.json](./peering.md) file.